Provision a Linux SQL Server virtual machine in the Azure portal

 Sign in to the Azure portal.

-In the search box, type SQL Server 2017, and press Enter to start the search.
+In the search box, type SQL Server 2017, and select Enter to start the search.

 Select a SQL Server 2017 Linux image from the search results.
 This tutorial uses Free SQL Server License: SQL Server 2017 Developer on Red Hat Enterprise Linux 7.4.

-The Developer edition enables you to test or develop with the features of the Enterprise edition but no SQL Server licensing costs.
+The Developer edition lets you test or develop with the features of the Enterprise edition but no SQL Server licensing costs.
 You only pay for the cost of running the Linux VM.

 You have the choice of using an SSH public key or a Password for authentication.
 SSH is more secure.
 For instructions on how to generate an SSH key, see Create SSH keys on Linux and Mac for Linux VMs in Azure.

-In the Settings window, you can make changes to the settings or keep the default settings.
+Make any changes you want to the settings in the following additional tabs or keep the default settings.

 Connect to the Linux VM